crazymeeks/phpmails/README.md

 ## PHP Mail
 Send email using Sendgrid.
-Gmail will also supported soon!
+Gmail will be supported soon!
 This library is still under heavy development, so expect the
 changes soon :)